Electrical Services Offered

 Electrical Panels and Upgrades

-Does your home still have an old style fuse panel, are circuits overloaded?
+Are your circuits overloaded?
+Does your home still have an old style fuse panel?
 Has your insurance company refused to renew your home insurance policy?
 Your home may be in need of a service panel upgrade.
 Modern circuit breaker panels are more convenient, and are built to far higher safety standards than outdated fuse panels.
 Read More…

 You can call our office and speak with a live person, not an answering machine.
 We know that it is never a convenient time for an electrical emergency to occur, because of this we strive to assist you as fast, and efficiently as possible!

 Please contact us today, for further information about how we can assist you.